kaaveland/eugene/examples/index_books.md

 ID: `new_index_on_existing_table_is_nonconcurrent`

-A new index was created on an existing table without the `CONCURRENT` keyword.
+A new index was created on an existing table without the `CONCURRENTLY` keyword.
 This blocks all writes to the table while the index is being created.
 A safer way is: Run `CREATE INDEX CONCURRENTLY` instead of `CREATE INDEX`.

 A new index was created on the table `public.books`.
 The index `public.books_title_idx` was created non-concurrently, which blocks all writes to the table.
 Use `CREATE INDEX CONCURRENTLY` to avoid blocking writes.